-During 2022, crab monitoring programs will provide reports to Fisheries and Oceans Canada on fishing activity (hails) for Area A and plastic trap tags for all other licence areas, in order to review compliance with trap limits.
+Crab monitoring programs will provide reports to Fisheries and Oceans Canada on fishing activity (hails) for Area A and plastic trap tags for all other licence areas, in order to review compliance with trap limits.
 In all crab management areas, harvest logbooks and on-grounds biological sampling are also required.